 Q: Do I have to pay this money back?
 If yes, when?

-A: Yes.
-The repayment window will be from 1 January to 30 April 2021.
+A: UPDATED Yes.
+The repayment window will be from 1 January to 31 December 2021.
 At that time, DFAS will withhold your repayment of deferred Social Security tax.
 On 1 January 2021, DFAS will also resume withholding your 6.2% Social Security tax as normal.
-This means your paychecks will be 12.4% lower during the repayment window.
-Based on the examples above, during the repayment window, the E6 will have a monthly Social Security tax of $467.46 and the O3 will have a monthly Social Security tax of $725.06.
-On 1 May 2021 the tax will return to 6.2% of basic pay.
+This means your paychecks will be lower during the repayment window.

 Q: What’s the purpose of this deferral if I have to pay it back?